Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The software is also tested under later versions of OpenJDK.
 There are several illegal reflective accesses from JOGL into the now modularized Java frameworks, some of them OS-specific.
 Currently manifesting as warnings, it will be very difficult to fix those for future Java versions where they will become errors.

 The software is under continuous refactoring and re-architecting as new features become available.
 Simplification and reduction of the number of lines of code are top priorities.
-Besides continuous testing, the software is regularly submitted to static code analysis using IDEA IntelliJ, Google Error Prone, SpotBugs, PMD, and Synopsys Coverity.
+Besides continuous testing, the software is regularly submitted to static code analysis using IDEA IntelliJ, Google ErrorProne, SpotBugs, PMD, and Synopsys Coverity.

 ## WP21200 -- Improve Client Interoperability